Eh, Eh (Nothing Else I Can Say): Release and chart performance

 "Eh, Eh (Nothing Else I Can Say)" was first released in New Zealand on January 10, 2009, and later in Australia on January 30, 2009.
 "Eh, Eh" was the second most added song on Australian radio on the week beginning December 15, 2008.
 It first began to receive airplay on all Today Network stations.
 The song was confirmed as an Australian single on Lady Gaga's official website on January 15, 2009.
 An official remix was also posted on her website that day followed by another one featuring the official cover art.
 On March 5, 2009, a Pet Shop Boys remix—named as "Random Soul Synthetic Mix"—became available for free download on Gaga's Australian website.
 Synth-pop musician Frankmusik remixed the track for Gaga's 2010 album, The Remix, where he manipulated Gaga's vocals and created a dreamy quality with them, as noted by Nicki Escuedo from Phoenix New Times.

 "Eh, Eh (Nothing Else I Can Say)" debuted on the ARIA Singles Chart at number 38 on the issue of January 18, 2009.
 The following week it climbed to number 32 and ultimately peaked at number 15, on the issue of March 1, 2009, making it Gaga's third single to hit the top twenty there.
-After thirteen weeks on the chart, "Eh, Eh" was certified gold for shipment of 35,000 copies by the Australian Recording Industry Association (ARIA).
+"Eh, Eh" was later certified double platinum for sales of 140,000 equivalent units by the Australian Recording Industry Association (ARIA).
 In New Zealand, "Eh, Eh" debuted at number 40 on the issue dated January 19, 2009.
 The following weeks it continued its rise on the chart and ultimately peaked at number nine, spending three weeks there, and becoming her third consecutive top ten hit in New Zealand.
 The song was certified gold on May 24, 2009, by the Recording Industry Association of New Zealand (RIANZ), for shipment of 7,500 copies.
-The single reached a peak of number seven in France, and sold a total of 52,000 copies according to the SNEP.
+The single debuted and reached a peak of number seven in France, and sold a total of 52,000 copies according to the SNEP, becoming Gaga's third top ten in the country after "Poker Face" who peaked atop earlier this year and "LoveGame" who reached number five earlier this year.